Planning & Designing. How to: Plan your own wedding in 2021? Yeah. We get it. It is a lot of work, but you can do it! We’re here for you!

 13. Keep the main thing, the main thing

 You don’t have to do anything just because that’s what other people have done.
-You do your own thing.
-You and your partners are the only ones that know what is really best for your situation and circumstance!
+Do your own thing.
+The both of you are the only ones that know what is really best for your situation and circumstance!
 We’re here for you if you need help!

 There you are!
-Our top 13 tips on how to plan your own wedding!
-Share your thoughts with us in the comments section below! xo
+Our top 13 tips on how to plan your own wedding 2021!

 DISCLAIMER: We’ve rounded up suggestions that are pandemic friendly.
 However, please note that it is still your responsibility to practice safety protocols, Covid-19 event guidelines, and constant hygiene.
 If need be, consult your local public health professional and abide by your government mandates.